 -

-Prepare the broth: In a saucepan, bring the dashi broth to a boil.
-Add the gluten-free soy sauce, mirin and sugar (if you want a slightly sweet taste).
-Let simmer for a few minutes to infuse the flavors.
+To prepare the broth: In a saucepan, bring the dashi broth to a boil.
+Add the gluten-free soy sauce, mirin, and sugar (if you prefer a slightly sweet taste).
+Let it simmer for a few minutes to allow the flavors to infuse.

 -

-Cook the buckwheat noodles: In another pot, cook the soba or buckwheat noodles according to package directions.
-Drain them, then rinse them under cold water to stop the cooking.
-Reserve.
+Cook the buckwheat noodles: In a separate pot, cook the soba or buckwheat noodles according to the package instructions.
+Drain them, then rinse them under cold water to stop the cooking process.
+Set aside.

 -

-Cooking the ingredients in the nabe: Pour the hot broth into a casserole dish.
-Add the chicken pieces or shrimp, leeks, mushrooms and carrots.
-If you are using frozen spinach, add that as well.
+Cooking the ingredients in the nabe: Pour the hot broth into a pot.
+Add the chicken pieces or shrimp, leeks, mushrooms, and carrots.
+If using frozen spinach, add that as well.
 Simmer for about 5 to 10 minutes, or until the chicken is cooked through and the vegetables are tender.

 -

-Add the noodles and spinach and lemon zest (if using): Add the cooked soba noodles to the casserole dish as well as the fresh spinach.
-Simmer for a minute so that the noodles lightly absorb the broth.
+Add the noodles, spinach, and lemon zest (if using): Add the cooked soba noodles to the pot along with the fresh spinach.
+Simmer for one minute so the noodles absorb a little of the broth.

 -

-Add the egg: Carefully break the eggs one by one into the broth for each serving.
+Add the egg: Gently crack the eggs one by one into the broth for each portion.
 Cover and cook for a few minutes until the egg white is set, but the yolk remains runny.

 -

-Serve and garnish: Remove the pot from the heat and garnish with strips of nori and chopped chives or green onions.
-Serve immediately to enjoy the heat and aromas of this dish.
+To serve and garnish: Remove the casserole from the heat and garnish with nori strips and chopped chives or green onions.
+Serve immediately to enjoy the warmth and aromas of this dish.

 Note